-The grip for the forehand and backhand should be the same.
-Grip www.papaCambridge.com Having played a stroke the player must move in anticipation of playing the next stroke.
+Grip The grip for the forehand and backhand should be the same.

 Balance and a position of readiness to strike the ball are very important.
+Stance next stroke.

-Stance direction of opponent's shot and deciding where the next stroke will be played.
+Having played a stroke the player must move in anticipation of playing the direction of opponent's shot and deciding where the next stroke will be played.

-This involves making judgements, for example, assessing the speed and Preparation to the right position to play the ball.
+Preparation This involves making judgements, for example, assessing the speed and to the right position to play the ball.
 This will be followed by moving the body, arm and racket into the right position in order to strike the ball.